 UK BOOK AWARDS

 Children’s Laureate: The appointment of a Children's Laureate recognises and highlights the importance of exceptional children's authors in creating the readers of tomorrow.
-Previous Children’s Laureates have included Anne Fine, Michael Rosen, Anthony Browne, Quentin Blake, Jaqueline Wilson and Michael Morpurgo (War Horse).
-The current Children’s Laureate is Julia Donaldson (The Gruffalo).
+Previous Children’s Laureates have included Anne Fine, Michael Rosen, Anthony Browne, Quentin Blake, Jaqueline Wilson, Michael Morpurgo (War Horse) and Julia Donaldson (The Gruffalo).
+The current Children’s Laureate is Cressida Cowell (How to Train Your Dragon).
 For more information and details of winners, please click here: Children’s Laureate

-The Waterstone’s Children’s Book Prize Previously known as the Ottakar's Children;s Book Prize, this award was set up in 2005 to celebrate exciting new or not yet established authors of children's books.
+The Waterstone’s Children’s Book Prize was set up in 2005 to celebrate exciting new or not yet established authors of children's books.
 It is unique in that booksellers and children select the shortlist and ultimate winner from books not yet published.
-The award was the idea of Wayne Winstone, Ottakar's Children's Book Director.
-For more information, please click here: Waterstones’s Children’s Book Prize
+Waterstones’s Children’s Book Prize

-Grampian Children's Book Award chosen by students from a=schools int he Aberdeenshire region of Scotland.
+Grampian Children's Book Award chosen by students from schools in the Aberdeenshire region of Scotland.
 Pupils taking part chose a short list from a list of nominations, which they then read and review before voting for their favourite.
-For more details and winners, click here: Grampian Children's Book Award
+Grampian Children's Book Award

 The Wirral Paperback Of The Year has been running since 1995 with pupils from up to 19 Wirral (a district within the UK) Secondary Schools taking part.
 The Paperback of the Year was started to give young people from Years 8 and 9 the chance to read widely and to have their voices heard by choosing their favourite book.
 Twenty titles, first published in paperback in the previous twelve months are chosen by the Schools' Library Service (this is also a useful list for buying new books for the school library).
 A short-list is then chosen from these twenty titles by each school by vote or discussion.
 Representatives from each school discuss the short-list at a meeting in July and vote for their favourite book.
 The winning author is invited to Wirral to meet and talk to pupils who have chosen their book.
 For more details and winners, click here: Wirral Paperback